 Bones / Spine

-Your lower back, called the lumbar spine, is made up of five large bones called vertebrae.
-These bones stack on top of each other to form the lower part of the spine.
-They have a complex shape, but they fit together perfectly.
-This creates a very strong foundation to carry the weight of your upper body.
+Your lower back, called the lumbar spine, is made up of five bones called vertebrae.
+These bones stack on top of each other to form the lower part of your spine, creating a strong foundation to carry the weight of your upper body.

 Discs

-Between each vertebra sits a disc, gel-like structure that cushions a lot of the impact between the vertebrae.
-The discs in the lumbar spine are thick and strong to match the stability of the lumbar spine.
-Each disc has a tough outer layer (annulus fibrosus) that is mostly made up of collagen tissue, known for its ability to handle tensile (stretch) forces.
-The inside is a softer, gel-like centre (nucleus pulposus) that consists mostly of water and proteoglycans (a type of protein).
-The proteins bind with water, which gives the centre of the disc the ability to withstand compression.
+Between each set of vertebrae, you’ll find an intervertebral disc.
+Each disc has a tough outer layer (annulus fibrosus), mostly made up of collagen tissue, which is known for its ability to handle tensile (stretch) forces.
+The inside is a softer, gel-like center (nucleus pulposus) that consists mostly of water and proteoglycans (a type of protein).
+The proteins bind with water, which allows the central part of the disc to withstand compression.
 Discs have a poor blood supply, but they receive their nutrients from the bone/vertebra above and below it, through something we call the end plate.
-Ultimately, the bones and discs have a unique way of working together.

 Ligaments

-Strong bands of tissue called ligaments hold the spine together.
-These run along the front, back, and sides of the vertebrae, helping to stabilise the spine and limit excessive movement.
+Strong bands of tissue called ligaments hold your spine together.
+These run along the front, back, and sides of the vertebrae, helping to stabilize the spine and limit excessive movement.

 Nerves

-Your spinal cord runs down the middle of the spine, and between each pair of vertebrae, spinal nerves branch out to the rest of your body.
-In the lower back, these nerves travel down into your hips, legs, and feet.
-Smaller branches of nerves innervate the outer layer (annulus fibrosus) of each disc and can register pressure and pain.
+Your spinal cord runs down the middle of the spine, and spinal nerves branch out between each pair of vertebrae.
+In your lower back, these nerves travel down into your hips, legs, and feet.
 Nerves give us the ability to feel different sensations (like pressure, soft touch, heat, cold, or pain) and give our muscles the ability to move.
-When something (like a bulging or herniated disc) puts pressure on a nerve, it causes a range of symptoms like pain, numbness, or weakness.

 Muscles